 However, your LeanFIRE number will be smaller.

-The number is smaller because you would be living below America’s average living standard. (~$40,000)
+The number is smaller because you would live below America’s average standard. ($40,000)

 LeanFIRE numbers are typically around $20,000.

-However, there are a few examples in the FIRE community of people living on only $7,000 per year.
+However, a few examples exist in the FIRE community of people living on only $7,000 annually.